02 – US peacekeepers pour into Bosnia to keep the peace between Bosnian Serbs and Muslims, following the signing of the Dayton peace plan last month.

 23 – Archbishop Desmond Tutu is given an official farewell at his retirement service.

 23 – The Nintendo 64 is released, along with its most popular title Super Mario 64.

 25 – A truck bomb kills 19 American soldiers and wounds 300 people in Dhahran, Saudi Arabia.
 No suspects are apprehended.

 29 – The Prince’s Trust concert is held in Hyde Park, London, and is attended by 150,000 people.
 The Who headlines the event in their first performance since 1989.

-01 – Actress Margaux Hemingway commits suicide in her apartment at Santa Monica, California.
-Four other members of her family have previously taken their own lives, including her famous grandfather, writer Ernest Hemingway.
+01 – Actress Margaux Hemingway takes her own life in her apartment in Santa Monica, California, aged 42.
+Four other family members have previously taken their own lives, including her famous grandfather, writer Ernest Hemingway.

 08 – Three young children and four adults are attacked by a man with a machete at an infant school in Wolverhampton.
 Horrett Irving Campbell, 33, is found guilty and sent to a secure mental hospital for an indefinite period, suffering from severe schizophrenia.